maxperutzlabs-ms/SiteToProteinNormalization_in_MultiplexProteomics/README.md

+## Data Input [using MS3-Quantified Poteins]

+- A modified PSM table **modified_PSM.txt**, the result table of [interference modeling](https://github.com/moritzmadern/InterferenceModeling_in_MultiplexProteomics) containing PSM level data of PTM-enriched measurements.
+By extension, the necessary input for the interference modeling workflow is required (e.g. Thermo raw files, MaxQuant's **msms.txt**, and more).

+- A MaxQuant site table, e.g. **Acetyl (K)Sites.txt**.

+- A MaxQuant protein table **proteinGroups.txt** containing reporter ion intensities of proteins quantified via MS3-based quantification.

+- Optional: An isotopic impurity matrix for isotopic impurity correction of MS3-quantified protein intensities in proteinGroups.txt (unless performed by search engine).

+Note that all Thermo raw files of the experiment need to be searched together in a single MaxQuant database search.
+This will generate ID columns in the MaxQuant output tables (PSM table, protein table, site table) that reference each other, which is essential to this workflow.
+The whole analysis pipeline is summarized by this graph:

+INSERT PIC HERE

 ## Data Output:

-In both cases (i.e. normalization to either MS3-quantified proteins, or MS2-quantified proteins), the output comprises:
+In both cases (i.e. normalization to either MS2-quantified proteins, or MS3-quantified proteins), the output comprises:

 - A **modified MaxQuant site table**, filtered for sites that could be normalized to corresponding protein level (i.e. unmodified peptides of the same proteins).
 Contains multiple intensity columns, which are already normalized between samples.
 These are:
 Site intensities (no suffix), interference-adjusted site intensities (suffix `__IFadjust`), underlying protein intensities (suffix `__underlyingProtein`), interference-adjusted underlying protein intensities (suffix `__underlyingProtein_IFadjust`), site-to-protein normalized abundances that are likely biased by varying degrees of ratio compression in individual site and protein pairs (suffix `__siteToProtein`), and finally interference-adjusted site-to-protein normalized abundances that mitigate this aforementioned bias (suffix `__siteToProtein_IFadjust`).
 If a batch vector was specified in the parameter section of **Normalize_MS2SiteToProtein.Rmd**, the output table contains additional columns for all intensity types that are batch corrected via the comBat algorithm (additional suffix `__batchCorr`).
 Further, the table contains ANOVA p-values and other metrics of interest.

-- various intermediate output tables which serve as input for the final script **Normalize_MS2SiteToProtein.Rmd**.
+- various **intermediate output tables** which serve as input for the script **Normalize_MS2SiteToProtein.Rmd**.